brockpat/Beating-the-SP500/README.md

 - Costs scale with **trade size²**
 - Larger AUM ⇒ stronger penalty
-- Acts like an **endogenous Ridge penalty on trades**
+- Acts like an **endogenous Ridge-like penalty on active trades**

-- Large transaction costs:
+Large transaction costs:
-- Shrink noisy trades
+- Shrink active trades
-- Reduce overtrading
+- Thereby reducing overtrading
-- Improve Sharpe and Information ratios
+- Leading to higher Sharpe and Information ratios

 Transaction costs become a **discipline mechanism**, not just an execution drag.